qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins/plugins.rst

 * :meth:`addPluginToRasterMenu() <qgis.gui.QgisInterface.addPluginToRasterMenu>`
 * :meth:`addPluginToVectorMenu() <qgis.gui.QgisInterface.addPluginToVectorMenu>`
 * :meth:`addPluginToDatabaseMenu() <qgis.gui.QgisInterface.addPluginToDatabaseMenu>`
-* :meth:`addPluginToWebMenu() <qgis.gui.QgisInterface.addPluginToMenu>`
+* :meth:`addPluginToWebMenu() <qgis.gui.QgisInterface.addPluginToWebMenu>`

 All of them have the same syntax as the :meth:`addPluginToMenu <qgis.gui.QgisInterface.addPluginToMenu>` method.

 Adding your plugin menu to one of those predefined method is recommended to keep consistency in how plugin entries are organized.
 However, you can add your